* * *

 "A louis for giving directions?
 That's impossible!"

-- Delays in leaving Paris and the weight of the coach mean that the fugitives arrive three hours late for the meeting with the escort.
-Alarmed by the unrest that the troops' presence causes and supposing that the trip has been put off again, the commander orders its departure half an hour before the royals appear.
+- Delays in leaving Paris and the coach's weight mean that the fugitives are three hours late for the meeting with the escort.
+Alarmed by the unrest that the troops' presence causes and supposing that the trip has been put off once more, the commander orders departure half an hour before the royals appear.

-- The travellers find that the men have dismounted and that many are fraternizing with locals in the taverns.
-They go on alone.
+- Finding that the men have dismounted and that many are fraternizing with locals in the taverns, they go on alone.

-- Jean Drouet, who owns the relay at Sainte-Menehould, recognizes Louis while changing the horses.
-A vehement Jacobin, he persuades the notables to let him stop the king.
-He and a friend take shortcuts to reach Varenne a few minutes after the royals.
+- Jean Drouet, the vehement Jacobin who owns the relay at Sainte-Menehould, recognizes Louis while changing the horses.
+After persuading the notables to let him stop the king, he takes shortcuts to reach Varenne a few minutes after the royals.

-- The mayor is the area's deputy to Paris, and the grocer who replaces him suggests that the travellers stay in the rooms over his shop until morning.
-With no other choice, they accept.
+- The mayor is the deputy to Paris.
+The grocer who replaces him wants to see how things evolve, and tells the travellers that night-time travel is dangerous and to stay in the rooms over his shop until morning.
+With the road still blocked, they have no choice but to accept.

 "Bonjour Sire!"
 When a resident who has been to Versailles confirms the stranger's identity, Louis admits that he is the king:

-- Masses come with drum rolls, banners, pikes and guns.
-Two representatives from the government arrive, with a letter that confirms the flight of the king and an order to keep him from going farther.
-The population demands that he be taken back to Paris.
+- Populations stream into Varennes with drum rolls, banners, pikes and guns.
+Two representatives from the government arrive, with a letter that confirms the king's flight and an order to keep him from going farther.
+The crowd demands that he be taken back to Paris.

 They leave.

 - At Chalons, a town with little commercial production and so without radical workers, notables receive the royals ceremoniously.
-On the fourth night since leaving Paris, they sleep at last.
+On the fourth night since leaving Paris, everyone sleeps at last.

 - But when Jean Drouet* appears at the head of the cortege applause breaks out.